 | At max height only | Stable low, wobbly high | Normal physics, overloaded desk |

-Knowing your wobble type lets you skip solutions that won’t help.
 Lateral sway needs a crossbar.
-Front-to-back rocking needs floor leveling.
+Front-to-back rocking needs floor leveling or wall bracing.
 Typing bounce often needs a monitor arm, not a stabilizer bar.
+Match the fix to the problem.

 Quick Fixes (Try These First)

-Before buying anything, try these free solutions that fix 80% of wobble issues.
+Before spending anything, run through these free solutions.
+They fix 80% of wobble issues.

 1. Tighten All Fasteners

-This single fix solves most wobble problems.
+This single fix resolves most wobble.
 Shipping, assembly, and daily use loosen fasteners over time.
-A single loose bolt can cause significant wobble, especially at standing height.
+One completely loose bolt can cause significant wobble — especially at standing height.

 What to do: